How scammers use Google Maps to dupe people, steal money

 After using social engineering to fool people and getting them to divulge their details, the fraudsters take no time to wipe their accounts clean or make online purchases.
 They could ask your details by promising advanced banking services or even redirect the call to a fake IVR to make you enter the details by yourself.

 According to Maharashtra cyber police department, over last one month, as many as three Bank of India customers have been duped in the same way, The Hindu reported recently.
 The culprits have not been caught, but the bank has corrected the contact numbers for the branches that were used by them.
 Google has been informed about the issue, but the edit option still exists.

 "Overall, allowing users to suggest edits provides comprehensive and up-to-date info, but we recognize there may be occasional inaccuracies or bad edits suggested by them.
 When this happens, we do our best to address the issue as quickly as possible," a spokesperson from Google said.

+The best way to avoid these scams is by not looking up details like contact numbers on Google.
+Try visiting the official website of the bank branches in question and use the numbers given there.
 Also, never give your bank account number or PIN to anybody, not even if the person claims to be a bank employee (nobody is authorized to take such information).